EgbieAndersonUku1/flatMates/readme.md

 Open the app.py page file.
     1. create a flatmate object, add name and the number of the days they stayed.
 You can create as many flatmate object as you want
     2. Create flat instant object and add the bill amount and the month.
 The month be the first three letters of the month e.g January -> jan, February -> feb
-    3. Run the application and a nice formated pdf will be generate with the amount each housemate has to pay
+    3. Run the application and a nice formatted pdf will be generate with the amount each housemate has to pay

-## Translate the above example into code
+## The above example in code

 ### create the flatmate instance
     sam = Flatmate("sam", days_in_house=9)